rbisdorff/Digraph3/docSphinx/tutorial.rst

 Asymmetric and symmetric parts
 ------------------------------

-We may now extract both this symmetric as well as this asymmetric part of digraph *dg* with the help of two corresponding constructors.
+We may now extract both this symmetric as well as this asymmetric part of digraph *dg* with the help of two corresponding constructors (see Fig. 4).

     >>> from digraphs import AsymmetricPartialDigraph, SymmetricPartialDigraph
     >>> asymDg = AsymmetricPartialDigraph(dg)